lwdgit/sequelize-docs/en-US/docs/querying.md

     // Will order by  otherfunction(`col1`, 12, 'lalala') DESC
     [sequelize.fn('otherfunction', sequelize.col('col1'), 12, 'lalala'), 'DESC'],

+    // Will order an associated model's created_at using the model name as the association's name.
+    [Task, 'createdAt', 'DESC'],

+    // Will order through an associated model's created_at using the model names as the associations' names.
+    [Task, Project, 'createdAt', 'DESC'],

-    // Will order by name on an associated User
+    // Will order by an associated model's created_at using the name of the association.
-    [User, 'name', 'DESC'],
+    ['Task', 'createdAt', 'DESC'],

+    // Will order by a nested associated model's created_at using the names of the associations.
+    ['Task', 'Project', 'createdAt', 'DESC'],

-    // Will order by name on an associated User aliased as Friend [{model: User, as: 'Friend'}, 'name', 'DESC'],
+    // Will order by an associated model's created_at using an association object. (preferred method) [Subtask.associations.Task, 'createdAt', 'DESC'],

-    // Will order by name on a nested associated Company of an associated User [User, Company, 'name', 'DESC'],
+    // Will order by a nested associated model's created_at using association objects. (preferred method) [Subtask.associations.Task, Task.associations.Project, 'createdAt', 'DESC'],

-  ]
-  // All the following statements will be treated literally so should be treated with care
-  order: 'convert(user_name using gbk)'
+    // Will order by an associated model's created_at using a simple association object.
+    [{model: Task, as: 'Task'}, 'createdAt', 'DESC'],

+    // Will order by a nested associated model's created_at simple association objects.
+    [{model: Task, as: 'Task'}, {model: Project, as: 'Project'}, 'createdAt', 'DESC'] ]

+  // Will order by max age descending
+  order: sequelize.literal('max(age) DESC')

+  // Will order by max age ascending assuming ascending is the default order when direction is omitted
+  order: sequelize.fn('max', sequelize.col('age'))

+  // Will order by age ascending assuming ascending is the default order when direction is omitted
-  order: 'username DESC'
+  order: sequelize.col('age')
-  order: sequelize.literal('convert(user_name using gbk)') })
+})
 ```